lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner-ES.rst

 ..
 4.1.
 Retrieve g-, r- and i-band magnitudes for 10000 !!!point-like objects!!!.

-A la búsqueda de cono realizada en la consulta, agregarle como reestricciones que detect_isPrimary sea True (esto excluirá fuentes "hijas" producto de *deblending*), que el flujo calibrado sea mayor que 360 nJy (aproximadamente magnitud 25), y que los parámentros de extensión sean 0 (fuentes puntuales).
+A la búsqueda de cono realizada en la consulta, agregarle como restricciones que detect_isPrimary sea True (esto excluirá fuentes "hijas" producto de *deblending*), que el flujo calibrado sea mayor que 360 nJy (aproximadamente magnitud 25), y que los parámetros de extensión sean 0 (fuentes puntuales).

 ..
 In addition to a cone search, impose query restrictions that detect_isPrimary is True (this will not return !!!deblended "child" sources!!), that the !!!calibrated flux!!! is greater than 360 nJy (about 25th mag), and that the !!!extendedness parameters!!! are 0 (!!!point-like sources!!!).